casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 Consensus protocol stays in the core of any blockchain technology.
 It dictates how a distributed set of cooperating nodes comes to a coherent view of the world.

-The consensus solution used in Casperlabs blockchain is a result of a long-running research.
-Critical milestones of this research can be identified as:
+The consensus solution used in Casperlabs blockchain is a latest achievement of a research that may be traced back to '80s.
+Important milestones of this process can be identified as:

-* 1980: Lamport / Shostak - the problem of byzantine consensus defined
+* 1980: The problem of byzantine consensus defined (Lamport, Shostak)
-* 1985: FLP impossibility theorem
+* 1985: Impossibility of distributed consensus with one faulty process theorem (Fischer, Lynch, Paterson)
-* 1997: Proof-of-work invented (Hashcash)
+* 1997: Proof-of-work invented (Hashcash system)
+* 1999: "Practical Byzantine Fault Tolerance" (PBFT) algorithm (Miguel Castro, Barbara Liskov)
-* 2008: Bitcoin invented by Satoshi Nakamoto
+* 2008: Bitcoin invented (Satoshi Nakamoto)
+* 2012: First proof-of-stake cryptocurrency system created (Peercoin system)
-* 2013: Bitcoin idea generalized to a decentralized general-purpose computing platform (Ethereum, Vitalik Buterin)
+* 2013: Ethereum invented - cryptocurrency idea generalized to a decentralized general-purpose computing platform (Vitalik Buterin)
+* 2013: "Greedy Heaviest Observed Subtree" (GHOST) algorithm introduced (Sompolinsky, Zohar)
+* 2015: Blockchain idea extended to "block DAG" - "Inclusive Block Chain Protocols" (Lewenberg, Sompolinsky, Zohar)
+* 2017: First draft version of Casper protocol spec published (Ethereum research group, Vlad Zamfir)
+* 2018: First implementation of proof-of-stake-blockchain built on Casper-GHOST-Blockdag combination attempted (Rchain system)
-* 2018: Casper protocol research group released version 1.0 of the specification
+* 2018: Casper protocol 1.0 specification (Ethereum research group, Vlad Zamfir)

 The solution we present here is pretty complex.
 Therefore we introduce it step-by-step, by starting from a simplest possible model first and then enriching the model gradually.
 This way a sequence of (abstract) models is built, where the understanding developed with every model N is directly utilized in subsequent model N+1.